briandconnelly/nicheconstruct/paper/04_discussion.md

 In our model, niche construction introduces additional selective effects that could influence the evolutionary process, leading to a more pronounced Hankshaw effect.
 However, simply raising the selective benefits provided by adaptations does not prolong cooperation ([Figure 2B](#fig2)), and indicates that niche construction plays an important role.

-We find that cooperator success is due to negative niche construction.
+We find that cooperator success is due to niche construction.
+Further, we find that it is specifically negative niche construction that maintains cooperation ([Figure 2C](#fig2)).
 Without adaptive opportunities, adaptation eventually slows.
 Once this occurs, cooperators face the threat of invasion by defectors that arise de novo through mutation.
 Since these defectors are equally adapted but do not bear the cost of cooperation, they are favored by selection, and quickly drive cooperators to extinction.